jfernandezcl/personal-finance/README.md

 - Manage financial transactions by adding, viewing, and deleting income or expenses
 - Update their profile and securely change their password
 - Interact with a friendly, modern, and responsive interface
+- **Includes automated testing with Jest and React Testing Library to ensure component reliability and robust UI behavior**

 ---